VOL. II NUMBER 1 ASSOCIATION NEWSLETTER MAY 1996

 You by me and thee my blessed brothers in the sky.

-We fly high then low, so low we feel the wind and spray from the dew from whence it grew, from the rice fields.
+We fly high then low, so low we feel the wind and spray from the

 The dew becomes a hue in the morning light so bright.